QuantCalc vs RetirePro vs Adviser.best: 2026 FIRE Calcs

 Best for: Integrated retirement planning with tax-aware modeling

 QuantCalc is the only tool in this comparison that combines Monte Carlo simulation with ACA cliff modeling, IRMAA awareness, and Roth conversion analysis in a single platform.
-The free tier runs 50 simulations across your full retirement timeline.
-PRO ($99 lifetime) unlocks 10,000 simulations, the portfolio optimizer, institutional forecast comparisons from five major firms, and PDF report export.
+The free tier runs 100 simulations across your full retirement timeline.
+PRO ($99 lifetime) unlocks 10,000 simulations, the portfolio optimizer, forward-looking forecast comparisons from multiple research firms, and PDF report export.

 The integration advantage: